chastell/showoff-swps-2011/internet/internet.md

 * the browser asks the DNS server<br />‘where is the `www.pw.edu.pl` domain hosted?’
 * DNS server replies ‘there: `194.29.151.5`’
 * browser asks `194.29.151.5` for `/mapa`<br />and gets HTML

+!SLIDE bullets incremental

+# WWW: how does it work?

+* user goes to a search engine
+* types it the query
+* clicks on the results
+* WWW: hyperlinked HTML pages